What is the value of a medical study when the science publication is owned by a multinational corporation?

 Or that’s how it should work.

-The Harsh Reality of Academic Publication
+The Harsh Reality of Academic Publishing

 In reality, we’re churning out new PhDs every year.
 People who desperately need to publish their work in order to land jobs.
 So, they take whatever they can get.
 Even a journal with a sullied reputation is ok for a beginner.
 And the best minds are focusing their editing talents at the top, less concerned with the fly-by-night publications.